pyconau/2018.pycon-au.org/cfp.md

 # Anonymity Guidelines

-PyCon Australia aims to curate a diverse and interesting lineup of talks for our 2018 conference.
+PyCon AU aims to curate a diverse and interesting lineup of talks for our 2018 conference.

 In order to review talk proposals with as little bias as is humanly possible, we have made our proposal review process anonymous.